codaxy/cxjs/packages/babel-plugin-transform-cx-imports/README.md

 # babel-plugin-transform-cx-imports

-What this is plugin is used for?
+What is this plugin used for?

 1. Rewrites Cx imports to use `src` files which may result with smaller builds: